ACCESS-NRI/access-om3-configs/documentation/docs/pages/Quick-start.md

 If the run fails, the `work` directory will be retained.
 You can find diagnostic messages in `access-om3.*`, `MOM6-CICE6.[oe]*`, `work/log/*`, `work/logfile*` and other files in `work`.
 You will need to do `payu sweep` to delete the `work` directory before you will be able to do another `payu run`.
 This will also save copies of the PBS logs into `archive/pbs_logs`.

+!!! warning
     **WARNING** restarts and outputs are stored on `/scratch` and will therefore [be deleted if unread for 100 days](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436), so if you value them you should move them somewhere safer, e.g. `/g/data`.
 Note that `/home` is the only filesystem that is backed up, so your configuration should live there, but you probably won't have room for outputs and restarts.
     If you put a [`sync`](https://payu.readthedocs.io/en/latest/config.html#postprocessing) section in `config.yaml`, payu will automatically copy your files to a safe location you specify.